 Be sure to make updates when life changes, like marriage, happen.
 And share your plans with your loved ones throughout the process.

-Federal taxes on estates and gifts are among the highest you and your family will ever pay—and sometimes states impose their own taxes.
-The more you know about federal inheritance tax, federal estate tax, and gift tax rates, the more you’ll be able to give to your loved ones.
+Federal taxes on estates and gifts are among the highest you and your family could ever pay—and sometimes states impose their own taxes.
+The more you know about federal estate and gift taxes, the more you’ll be able to give to your loved ones.

 Use these estate planning tools to designate the beneficiaries of your assets and how you wish your assets to be distributed.